 There are two main ways to manage your bar inventory: using an inventory app or using spreadsheets.
 This article will break down how to perform your counts using either system, giving you the foundation you need to start managing your bar cost and the goods you serve.

-Step 1: Set Up Your App
+Step 2: Set Up Your Tracking Method

 Whether you upload items in bulk or one by one, you’ll need to include: